SIDIDENG/SIDIDENG.github.io/README.md

 This research position is supported by the Critical Materials Institute (CMI), an energy innovation hub funded by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Advanced Manufacturing Office.

-**Project 2**: Precious Metal Recovery from E-waste
+**Project 2**: Techno-Economic Consulting for Metal Recycling Technologies

-This research program is sponsored by Phinix, LLC (St. Louis , MO) in collaboration with Virginia Tech.
+This research program is sponsored by Phinix LLC (St. Louis , MO), in collaboration with other institutions such as Virginia Tech.

 ## Professional Experience: